Open Positions for Forest Preserve District of Kane County

 Staff Supervision:

-Acts as a crew leader to Summer Seasonals; carries out supervisory responsibilities in accordance with the organization’s policies and applicable laws.
+Acts as a crew leader to Ranger Assistants and summer seasonals; carries out supervisory responsibilities in accordance with the organization’s policies and applicable laws

 Additional duties and functions may be essential.